BYU-PRISM/GEKKO/README.md

 ## Open-Source Modeling

 [Open-source modeling languages](https://apm.byu.edu/prism/index.php/Projects/OpenSourceModeling) are essential tools for data analysis and scientific computing.
-Pyomo, Gekko, and CasADi are mathematical programming languages for optimization problems.
-The importance of a collaborative development effort in these open-source modeling languages cannot be overstated.
+Gekko is a mathematical programming language for optimization problems with physics-based and data-driven models.
+The importance of a collaborative development effort in open-source modeling languages cannot be overstated.
 Collaboration allows developers to pool their resources and knowledge, leading to faster and more robust development.
 Additionally, collaboration fosters a culture of sharing and support, helping to ensure the longevity and continued improvement of these essential tools.
 Below are [select references to the Gekko Optimization Suite](https://apmonitor.com/wiki/index.php/Main/APMonitorReferences).

 > Gunnell, L., Nicholson, B., Hedengren, J.D., [Equation-based and data-driven modeling: Open-source software current state and future directions](https://www.sciencedirect.com/science/article/abs/pii/S0098135414001306), Computers & Chemical Engineering, 2024, 108521, ISSN 0098-1354, DOI: 10.1016/j.compchemeng.2023.108521.
 [Preprint](https://apm.byu.edu/prism/uploads/Members/2023_Open_Source_Modeling.pdf)